 When can I sleep normally after an FUE hair transplant?

-Your hair follicles will take 14 days to secure in the scalp following an FUE hair transplant, so it is important to sleep properly to ensure you don’t damage the implanted hair.
+Your hair follicles will take 14 days to settle into the scalp after an FUE hair transplant, so it is important to sleep properly to avoid damaging the implanted hair.

 - Sleeping During Days 1-4: sleep on your back with a pillow behind your head and a travel pillow round your neck

-By 10 days following surgery you should be able to sleep normally in most positions without significant discomfort.
-Please note, that applying too much pressure on your hair grafts still has the potential to damage them.
-Our advice is not to sleep face down until 14 days have passed.
+By 10 days following surgery, you should be able to sleep in most positions without significant discomfort.
+Please note that applying too much pressure to your hair grafts can still damage them.
+Our advice is not to sleep face down for 14 days.

 When can I sleep normally after an FUT hair transplant?

-After an FUT hair transplant you will have a linear cut at the back of your head that is stitched and healing.
-We advise sleeping upright for the first 4 days after surgery to ensure you don’t put pressure on this area.
+After an FUT hair transplant, you will have a linear cut at the back of your head that is stitched and healing.
+We advise sleeping upright for the first 4 days after surgery to prevent pressure on this area.
 It will allow your scar to heal better and reduce the pain you have after your hair transplant.

 - Sleeping During Days 1-4: sleep upright with a pillow behind your head and a travel pillow round your neck